Hypsilophodon: Postcranial anatomy

-The vertebral column consisted of nine cervical vertebrae, fifteen or sixteen dorsal vertebrae, six of five sacral vertebrae and about forty-eight vertebrae of the tail.
+The vertebral column consisted of nine cervical vertebrae, fifteen or sixteen dorsal vertebrae, six or five sacral vertebrae and about forty-eight vertebrae of the tail.
 Much of the back and the tail was stiffened by long ossified tendons connecting the spines on top of the vertebrae.
 The processes on the underside of the tail vertebrae, the chevrons, were also connected by ossified tendons, which however were of a different form: they were shorter and split and frayed at one end, with the point of the sharp other end laying within the diverging end of the subsequent tendon.
 Furthermore, there were several counterdirectional rows of these, resulting in a herring-bone pattern completely immobilising the tail end.

 A long-lived misconception concerning the anatomy of Hypsilophodon has been that it was armoured.
 This was first suggested by Hulke in 1874, after the find of a bone plate in the neck region.
 If so, Hypsilophodon would have been the only known armoured ornithopod.
 As Galton pointed out in 2008, the putative armour instead appears to be from the torso, an example of internal intercostal plates associated with the rib cage.
 It consists of thin mineralized circular plates growing from the back end of the middle rib shaft and overlapping the front edge of the subsequent rib.
 Such plates are better known from Talenkauen and Thescelosaurus, and were probably cartilaginous in origin.

 Phylogeny

 Huxley originally assigned Hypsilophodon to the Iguanodontidae.
 In 1882 Louis Dollo named a separate Hypsilophodontidae.
 By the middle of the twentieth century that had become the accepted classification but in the early twenty-first century it became clear through cladistic analysis that hypsilophodontids formed an unnatural, paraphyletic group of successive off-shoots from throughout Neornithischia.
 Hypsilophodon in the modern view thus simply is a basal ornithopod.

+In 2014, Norman resolved a monophyletic Hypsilophodontia (avoiding the name "Hypsilophodontidae" due to its complicated history).
+Hypsilophodon was recovered as the sister taxon to the clade containing Tenontosaurus and Rhabdodontidae.

-In 2017, Daniel Madzia, Clint Boyd, and Martin Mazuch removed Hypsilophodon itself from Ornithopoda altogether, placing it as the sister group to the Cerapoda, in a more basal position; several other "hypsilophodontids" have undergone similar reclassifications.
+In 2017, Daniel Madzia, Clint Boyd, and Martin Mazuch reassessed Hypsilophodon outside of Ornithopoda altogether, placing it in a more basal position, as the sister taxon to the Cerapoda; several other "hypsilophodontids" have undergone similar reclassifications.
 The following cladogram is reproduced from this study:

+In one analysis in her 2022 review of iguanodontian phylogenetic relationships, Karen E. Poole recovered a large Hypsilophodontidae as the sister taxon of Iguanodontia, which consisted of several "traditional" hypsilophodontids, as well as Thescelosauridae.
+The Bayesian topology of her phylogenetic analyses is shown in the cladogram below:

+In 2023, Longrich et al. described Vectidromeus as a new coeval genus of ornithopod closely related to Hypsilophodon.
+They suggested that Vectidromeus and Hypsilophodon represented the only members of the Hypsilophodontidae, since other taxa previously assigned to the group had subsequently been moved to other clades.